robertostrabelli/notscape-composer/README.md

 Another important detail to consider: In 002.php you must define the domain or subdomain, even if the site is in a subdirectory.
 At the same time, for the keyword search to work, you must add the directory name to line 27 of the 003.php file according to the instructions written there.

 ### Style

+The design was developed according to my preferences, but if you are good at CSS and studying the chaotic organization of CSS classes can change everything.
+Be free to rethink everything.
-Edit assets/css/mystyle.css file and adapt estilos.css to your design preferences.
+The easy way is edit assets/css/mystyle.css file and adapt estilos.css to your design preferences.

 ## Help me
 This is my first public code on github and I'm a beginner.
-If you see something wrong, please, tell me.
+If you see something wrong, please, <a href="https://masto.donte.com.br/@roberto" target="_blank">tell me</a>.